 Until now.
-Last month, researchers at Knox College published the findings of a broad survey of the behaviors and characteristics that people consider creepy.
+In 2016, researchers at Knox College published the findings of a broad survey of the behaviors and characteristics that people consider creepy.
 Although the paper, literarily titled "On the nature of creepiness," affirms much of what women in bars around the world already know, it also suggests that creep radar is an evolutionary adaptation designed to help us perceive and avoid threats.

 Read More: How Women Really Feel About Sex Robots

 "I think the creepiness response is an adaptive response, whether you're dealing with a person or a place," says Frank McAndrew, the lead researcher on the study and a professor of psychology at Knox College.
 "You become hyper-focused on trying to resolve this puzzle: Is this person a threat or not?
 Because it's going to be really embarrassing if you run away screaming and the person is innocent but maybe just a little awkward.
 On the other hand, if you don't run away screaming and they are sinister, you've got another problem.
 We're really motivated to get rid of this unpleasant ambiguity."